CLI reference¶

 incan tools metadata api [PATH] [OPTIONS]

 Emits checked public API metadata for an Incan source file or project directory.
-The command parses and type-checks the target before producing JSON, so the output describes the checked API surface rather than source text alone.
+The command parses and type-checks the target before producing output, so the result describes the checked API surface rather than source text alone.

 If PATH is omitted, the current directory is inspected.
 If PATH is a directory, src/lib.incn is preferred and src/main.incn is used as a fallback.